labate-group/Labate-Group/schema-markup/master-template/README.md

-All schemas pull 4 sections to construct the full schema.
+All schemas pull 4 sections from the /master-template.json file to construct a full schema.

 ## Static Page Construction:
 (in this order)